Brand Name Treanda Common Name bendamustine

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.

 How should I use this medication?

-The recommended dose of bendamustine hydrochloride depends on the condition being treated.
+The recommended dose of bendamustine hydrochloride depends on the condition being treated and body size.

-For chronic lymphocytic leukemia, the usual adult dose is given intravenously (directly into a vein) over 30 minutes on Days 1 and 2 of a 28-day cycle, up to 6 cycles.
+For chronic lymphocytic leukemia, the usual adult dose is 100 mg per square metre of body surface area.
+It is given intravenously (directly into a vein) over 30 minutes on Days 1 and 2 of a 28-day cycle, up to 6 cycles.

-For non-Hodgkin's lymphoma, the usual dose is given intravenously (directly into a vein) over 60 minutes of Days 1 and 2 of a 21-day cycle, up to 8 cycles.
+For non-Hodgkin's lymphoma, the usual dose is 120 mg per square metre of body surface area.
+It is given intravenously (directly into a vein) over 60 minutes of Days 1 and 2 of a 21-day cycle, up to 8 cycles.

 As well as interfering with cancer cells, bendamustine can interfere with some of your normal cells.
 This can cause a number of side effects.
 Keep track of any side effects and report them to your doctor as suggested in the section "What side effects are possible with this medication?"

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 Very careful handling of this medication is required.
 It is always given under the supervision of a doctor in a hospital or similar setting with access to sterile equipment for preparation.

 It is important this medication be given exactly as recommended by your doctor.
 If you miss an appointment to receive bendamustine, contact your doctor as soon as possible to reschedule your appointment.